eduk8s-tests/lab-tkg-aws-installer/workshop/content/management-cluster.md

 * https://kubernetes.io/docs/setup/best-practices/cluster-large/#size-of-master-and-master-components

-For AWS, it specifies sizing for the master node based on the number of worker nodes as follows:
+For AWS, it specifies sizing for the control plane node based on the number of worker nodes as follows:

 * 1-5 worker nodes: m3.medium
 * 6-10 worker nodes: m3.large